Recent news:

 Already at the turn of the century the first ski jumping hill was constructed at Geisingberg (823 m), which is between the two towns Altenberg and Geising.
 Very interesting is that the first Saxonian championships took place there in 1908.
 With the development of the fascination of the people for skiing, especially in the years after 1918, many ski clubs were established into the Ski Federation of Saxony and built new jumping hills or enlarged the existing ones, just like the Geisingbergschanze.

-After 1945 the facility was called “Schanze des Friedens” and further championships of Saxony, the region and as a climax of the GDR in 1958 were hosted by the jump.
+After 1945 the facility was called “Schanze des Friedens” and further championships of Saxony, the regional, and as a highlight also the GDR championships in 1958 were hosted on the jump.
+Again, 40,000 spectators came to the hill, among the GDR head of state Walter Ulbricht.
+Winner was Harry Glaß ahead of Werner Lesser and Helmut Recknagel.
 The last competition was in 1960 a final test before the Olympic Games at Squaw Valley, but it had to be cancelled after the practise round because of too strong winds.
-In summer 1962 the dilapidated inrun tower was bombed and the jump had never been set up again.
+In summer 1962 the dilapidated inrun tower was destructed and the jump had never been set up again.

 to top